agarrharr/adam.garrett-harris.com/_posts/2015-02-26-how-to-convert-a-wordpress-site-to-jekyll-with-github-pages.markdown

 ## Don't Forget About Email

 If you set up a custom domain and you use email at that domain, then make sure you don't mess up your email.
 You'll need to set up an A record for mail.domain.com pointing to your IP address, and then change you mx record to point to mail.domain.com instead of domain.com.

+## Learn More

+Don't forget to check out the excellent documentation on [Jekyll's site](http://jekyllrb.com/), and on [Github Page's site](https://pages.github.com/).
+Let me know if you any questions or suggestions.